 That evening, Monday 15th January 1934, was not going to be a good one for the ship from Osaka, Japan en route to Cape Town.
-An angry south easter was gusting as this steamer left the protection of the recently completed Charl Malan Quay at 19:00.
+Nor would it be for the newly-arrived destitute Jews from Nazi German.
+An angry south-easter was gusting as this steamer left the protection of the recently completed Charl Malan Quay at 19:00.
 Unlike the days of the sailing ships, when the wind from this direction could be a death sentence for ships at anchor in the bay, the conversion to steam had long since tamed that menace.
 After exiting the harbour and entering the choppy waters of the Bay, the ship veered to starboard and headed for Cape Recife to meet its fate.

 Then the lights of the Pollock Hotel – later renamed the Summerstrand Hotel – came into view on their starboard side.
 Almost instantaneously the gut-wrenching high-pitched falsetto note of steel against immoveable rock screeched out as the vessel lurched to a halt.
 None of the crew had registered that Roman Rock, previously known as Dispatch Rock, was located several hundred metres offshore.
 For this inattentiveness, they were to pay a grave price.